New Feature: Search Leicester Music Society

 Our entertaining and informative illustrated talks are usually held on the evenings of the second Tuesday of each month from October through to June.

-Our final meeting of the season is the Annual Music Quiz after business is taken care of in the AGM.
+Our final meeting of the season is usually the Annual Music Quiz after business is taken care of in the AGM.
+However in 2026 in place of the quiz we are introducing 'Love it or Loathe it', asking members to introduce a short piece that they either 'love' or 'loathe', and to explain why.

 Membership is open to anyone interested in learning more about music.
 Just turn up to any meeting and we will make you very welcome.